Por2505/Por2505/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies.
-- 🎓 &nbsp; Studying Computer Engineering at Prince of Songkla University.
+- 🎓 &nbsp; I graduated with a bachelor’s degree in Computer Engineering from Prince of Songkla University.
 - 💼 &nbsp; Working as a Front End Developer at T-Dev.
 - 🌱 &nbsp; Learning more about RPA and Machine Learning.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.